FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/llcpp-bindings.md

 a `TicTacToe` server by providing a concrete implementation of `fidl::WireServer<TicTacToe>`, which has the following pure virtual methods:

-* `virtual void StartGame(StartGameRequestView request, StartGameCompleter::Sync
+* `virtual void StartGame(StartGameRequestView request, StartGameCompleter::Sync&
-  _completer)`
+  completer)`
-* `virtual void MakeMove(MakeMoveRequestView request, MakeMoveCompleter::Sync
+* `virtual void MakeMove(MakeMoveRequestView request, MakeMoveCompleter::Sync&
-  _completer)`
+  completer)`

 Refer to the [example LLCPP server][llcpp-server-example] for how to bind and set up a server implementation.

-The LLCPP bindings also provide functions for manually dispatching a message given an implementation, `fidl::WireTryDispatch<TicTacToe>` and `fidl::WireDispatch<TicTacToe>`:
+The LLCPP bindings also provide functions for manually dispatching a message given an implementation, `fidl::WireDispatch<TicTacToe>`:

-* `fidl::DispatchResult fidl::WireTryDispatch<TicTacToe>(
-  fidl::WireServer<TicTacToe>* impl, fidl::IncomingMessage& msg,
-  ::fidl::Transaction* txn)`: Attempts to dispatch the incoming message.
-If there is no matching handler, it returns `fidl::DispatchResult::kNotFound`, leaving the message and transaction intact.
-In all other cases, it consumes the message and returns `fidl::DispatchResult::kFound`.
-* `fidl::DispatchResult fidl::WireDispatch<TicTacToe>(
+* `void fidl::WireDispatch<TicTacToe>(fidl::WireServer<TicTacToe>* impl,
-  fidl::WireServer<TicTacToe>* impl, fidl::IncomingMessage&& msg,
+  fidl::IncomingMessage&& msg, ::fidl::Transaction* txn)`: Dispatches the
-  ::fidl::Transaction* txn)`: Dispatches the incoming message.
-If there is no matching handler, it closes all handles in the message and closes the channel with a `ZX_ERR_NOT_SUPPORTED` epitaph, and returns `fidl::DispatchResult::kNotFound`.
+  incoming message.
+If there is no matching handler, it closes all handles in the message and notifies `txn` of an error.

 #### Requests {#server-requests}